codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-google-play.md

 Codemagic enables you to automatically publish your app to the **internal**, **alpha**, **beta** and **production** tracks on Google Play.
 To do so, you must first [set up Android code signing](../code-signing/android-code-signing/ 'Android code signing') and then configure publishing to Google Play.

 {{<notebox>}}
-This guide only applies to workflows configured with the **Flutter UI**.
+This guide only applies to workflows configured with the **Flutter workflow editor**.
 If your workflow is configured with **codemagic.yaml** please go to [Publishing to Google Play using codemagic.yaml](../publishing-yaml/distribution/#google-play).
 {{</notebox>}}

 ## Requirements